 Download and share the conference flyer.

-Credits: CLEs (continuing legal education) credits are pending through the Louisanna Supreme Court.
+Credits: 6.0 CLEs (continuing legal education) credits are approved through the Louisiana Supreme Court.
 There is an additional fee of $35.
-0.6 CEUs (continuing education units) are pending for this conference.
+0.6 CEUs (continuing education units) have been approved for this conference.
 The units are provided by the University of Missouri-Kansas City School of Education.
 They provide credit for practicing teachers and CEU's for a variety of professionals who need to document their professional development hours.
 There is an additional $24 fee.
 Payment is due after the conference through the UMKC online portal.

 Refund Policy: Refunds up to 30 days before the event.